dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 ## How to

-In the first iteration of the experiment, we measured the readability of a selection of code snippets.
+In the first iteration of the experiment, a participant developer would visit the *howreadable.com* website and read a series of code snippets.
 The process was as follows:

-- A developer agrees to participate in the experiment and responds to questions about their level of coding experience and the language they typically work in.
+- The developer agrees to participate in the experiment and responds to questions about their level of coding experience and the language they typically work in.
 - They are then shown a snippet of code and a timer is started.
 - They are asked to read the code and then answer a question about it, specifically what the value of a variable will be after executing the code.
 - When the developer feels they are ready to answer, the timer is stopped and they are presented with multiple-choice options for the result of the variable.